KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws2-redirect-pipes/2vim.md

 You'll see '**E37: No write since last change \(add ! to override\)**'.
 Follow the instructions there by typing `:q!` <i class="fa fa-share fa-rotate-180"></i>.
       {% endhint %}

-1. Inspect the contents of "CLIFun.txt" using `cat` to confirm your changes weren't saved.
+1. Inspect the contents of _CLIFun.txt_ using `cat` to confirm your changes weren't saved.

-1. Let's add some more content to our "steps.txt" file.
+1. Let's add some more content to our _steps.txt_ file.
 Open your file in vim by typing `vim steps.txt` <i class="fa fa-share fa-rotate-180"></i>.

 1. We want to navigate to the end of file.
 Type `G$` <i class="fa fa-share fa-rotate-180"></i>.
    {% hint style='info' %}